MaibornWolff/codecharta/CONTRIBUTING.md

 ###How to write a good description?

--   The description should be precise and short.
-Please keep it in one sentence (Max.
-2).
+-   The description should be precise and short to provide the user with all necessary information.
+If it is needed, add some precise notes about the usage of the new feature.
 -   One changelog entry should describe one change.
 -   Avoid writing technical descriptions
 -   Start with a verb in the present tense